 Schuberts – A brief history of a special and proud family business.

 In 1928, at the age of 18 Helmut Schubert came to London from Germany to act as agent for the Burkle Company of Freudenstadt in the Black Forest.
-He sold Burkle presses up to the start of World War II when Schuberts began designing and building their own pressing equipment in London.
+His company sold Burkle (Buerkle) presses and was the sole agent up to the start of World War II, when Schuberts had to begin designing and building their own pressing equipment in London.
 The most famous was the ‘Dome’ press for veneering shaped furniture pieces.
 This was a world leader with hundreds in use in the UK and all over the world.
 Indeed today Schubert Dome presses built 60 years ago are still in operation!

 The next 25 years was a golden era for both Schuberts and the Italian machinery manufacturers with massive lines for high production flat pack furniture being installed on a ‘turn-key’ basis.
 Press manufacturing had meantime developed into plastics and rubber as well as the woodworking industry.
 In the late 70’s this part of the business was sold off.